Skip to main content

 Once you are an employee, the rules shift again, providing a durable layer of protection throughout your career.
 At this stage, a disability-related inquiry or medical examination is only permissible if it is both job-related and consistent with business necessity.
 This is a stringent standard.

 It requires an employer to have a reasonable and objective basis for believing that a medical condition might be impairing your ability to perform the essential functions of your job or that you might pose a direct safety threat to yourself or others.
-This legal standard validates your right to privacy, ensuring that questions are not casual or speculative, but are instead tethered to concrete, observable concerns about your role and safety in the workplace.
+This legal standard validates your right to privacy, ensuring that questions about your health are not casual or speculative, but are instead tethered to concrete, observable concerns about your role and safety in the workplace.

 A disability-related inquiry under the ADA is any question likely to uncover information about an individual’s disability, safeguarding their private health information during their employment.